 How we select a business for review

-We may contact new registrants in certain industries to confirm that they're operating a business and businesses that have re-applied for an ABN after we've either refused or cancelled it.
+- you’ve re-applied for an ABN after we've either refused or cancelled it.

 If your business is selected for review

 We will contact you and ask you to provide information to confirm your entitlement to an ABN, which can vary from case to case.

 We will ask for evidence that you’re either in business or have started your enterprise.
 This would include evidence that you have undertaken some of the following activities:

 - advertising, and setting up a social media account or a website for the business